userver-framework/userver/scripts/docs/en/userver/component_system.md

 override its methods.

 All the components are listed at the @ref userver_components API Group.

+## Startup context
+On component construction a components::ComponentContext is passed as a second parameter to the constructor of the component.
+That context could be used to get references to other components.
+That reference to the component is guaranteed to outlive the component that is being constructed.

+## Components construction and destruction order
+utils::DaemonMain, components::Run or components::RunOnce
+start all the components from the passed components::ComponentList.
+Each component is constructed in a separate engine::Task on the default task processor and is initialized concurrently with other components.

+This is a useful feature, for example in cases with multiple caches that slowly read from different databases.

+To make component *A* depend on component *B* just call components::ComponentContext::FindComponent<B>() in the constructor of A.
+FindComponent() suspends the current task and continues only after the construction of component B is finished.
+Components are destroyed in reverse order of construction, so the component A is destroyed before the component B. In other words - references from FindComponent() outlive the component that called the FindComponent() function.
+If any component loading fails, FindComponent() wakes up and throws an components::ComponentsLoadCancelledException.

+@anchor clients_from_components_lifetime
+## References from components and lifetime of clients
+It is a common practice to have a component that returns a reference *R* from some function *F*.
+In such cases:
+* a reference *R* lives as long as the component is alive
+* a reference *R* is usually a client
+* and it is safe to invoke member functions of reference *R* concurrently unless otherwise specified.

+Examples:
+* components::HttpClient::GetHttpClient()
+* components::StatisticsStorage::GetStorage()

 ## Components static configuration
 components::ManagerControllerComponent configures the engine internals from